rolancon/lazycode-minicode/README.md

 The digits, letters, and symbols are called printable characters, because they are visible on screen.

 Lazycode is especially suitable for basic programming codes, which could be easily created and edited in a text editor, and processed with other programs.
-An example where Lazycode has been used is the simple [Confetti](https://github.com/rolancon/confetti) data format language.
+Examples where Lazycode has been used are the simple [K-V](https://github.com/rolancon/key-value) and [Confetti](https://github.com/rolancon/confetti) data definition languages.

 ### Whitespace